Long-Term Care and Health Care Facilities

 Medicare does not pay for intermediate care.
 CHOICES for Long-Term Care will cover medically necessary intermediate care for financially and medically eligible patients.
 Some long-term care insurance policies cover intermediate care in a nursing home.
 Private funds pay the rest.

-If you need nursing home care paid for by CHOICES, you must be income eligible and medically eligible.
-The TennCare bureau in Nashville must decide–based on your physician’s description in the Pre-Admission Evaluation (PAE) of the level of care you need–if you meet the standards for medically necessary skilled or intermediate care.
+If nursing home care needs to be paid for by CHOICES, an individual must be income eligible and medically eligible.
+The TennCare bureau in Nashville must decide–based on the physician’s description in the Pre-Admission Evaluation (PAE) of the level of care needed–if a person meets the standards for medically necessary skilled or intermediate care.
 Some PAEs are denied by the TennCare Bureau.

 The standard can be strictly interpreted and is acuity based.
 This is a major change in the definition of medical necessity, making it more difficult to qualify for CHOICES.
 In general, eligibility is determined by an applicant’s need for assistance with the following Activities of Daily Living (ADLs): transferring, mobility, eating, and toileting.